opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 9376c2ebd7c83f99ec2526323786c348d2382e6d86576f750c89ea544d6bbb14  all-MiniLM-L6-v2_torchscript_sentence-transformer.zip
 ```

 The lesson?
 Your API calls to register models via URL require some assembly.
+This field does not seem to be required when registering a ["pre-trained" model.  ](https://opensearch.org/docs/latest/ml-commons-plugin/pretrained-models/#supported-pretrained-models).

 ### Lesson learned 2: Model Groups

 I had attempted to upload a model without passing in a model group id.
 OpenSearch does something for you when this happens.
 A model group is created for you, with the same name that you provided in your call.
 In my case, it was `all-MiniLM-L6-v2`.
 So, the next time I tried to upload that model, it kept telling me the name was taken by a particular model id, so I used the API to search for all of the models available.
 It wasn't there.
 What *was* there was a model group that I was able to delete.
 I used the API to delete all the tasks, models, and model groups I just made so I could start with a fresh slate.
 Make sure you follow the Tasks, Models and Model Groups side quest to make sure you can organize to your own level of comfort.

 ### Side Quest: Tasks, Models, and Model Groups